leosantos2003/Wildfire-Burn-Scar-Detection/README.md

 The choice of architecture was deliberate to solve the bi-temporal change detection problem.

-* Siamese Architecture: Consists of two identical encoders that process T1 (before) and T2 (after) images in parallel.
-Because the encoders share the same weights, they learn to map both images to the same "feature space," allowing for meaningful comparison between them.
+* **Siamese Architecture**: Consists of two identical encoders that process T1 (before) and T2 (after) images in parallel.
+Given that the encoders share the same weights, they learn to map both images to the same "feature space," allowing for meaningful comparison between them.

+* **U-Net Backbone**: U-Net is a classic architecture for image segmentation.
+Its encoder-decoder structure with skip connections allows the model to capture both the overall image context (in the deeper encoder layers) and the fine localization details (preserved by the skip connections), which is essential for generating prediction masks with accurate edges.

+* **Attention Mechanism (CBAM)**: To enhance U-Net, we integrated a Convolutional Block Attention Module (CBAM).
+Attention allows the model to learn to "pay more attention" to the most informative regions and features of the image.
+It does this in two steps:

+    * Channel Attention: Decide which channels (e.g., is the NIR band more important than the Red band?) are more relevant.
+    * Spatial Attention: Decide which areas of the image (e.g., the central region with texture changes) are most important.
+In this model, attention is applied to the absolute difference between the T1 and T2 features, forcing the model to focus precisely on the areas of change.

 ```
 /